Thomas W. Thrash Jr.: Undisclosed luxury travel

 In May 2024, NPR revealed that Thrash had received free travel in December 2021 to the Breakers Colloquium, a privately funded legal seminar hosted at The Breakers resort in Palm Beach, Florida, but had failed to disclose this on his required annual financial disclosure report for that year, in violation of federal law.
 In response, a representative of Thrash told NPR, "No comment."
+In other years, Thrash did disclose reimbursements for travel to judicial conferences suggesting that the failure to report the trip to the legal seminar in 2021 was an oversight.